BrokenShards/MiInput/readme.md

 ```

 ## To Do
-- Implement XInput backend for joysticks and a way to switch on the fly.
+- Have actions assigned joystick inputs be able to convert XInput buttons and axies to SFML and back.

 ## Possibilities
 - Design a simple GUI application for creating/modifying action sets.

 ## Changelog
+### Version 0.2.0
+- Now XInput can be used for the joystick backend.
+This is enabled by default and can be changed on the fly.
+- Cleaned up API for less verbose usage.

 ### Version 0.1.0
 - Initial release.